vvzen/Houdini-Geospatial-Tools/README.md

 - https://geojson-maps.ash.ms

 # Validate your data
-If you're getting weird results inside Houdini, please feel free top open an issue and add the source file that you're trying to import.
-If want to double check that you GeoJSON is written correctly I would suggest to use this website [http://geojson.io](http://geojson.io)
+If you're getting weird results inside Houdini, please feel free to open an issue and add the source file that you're trying to import, so that debugging will be easier.
+If want to double check that you GeoJSON files are written correctly and are using GPS coordinates I would suggest to use this website [http://geojson.io](http://geojson.io)